Oyindamolabadara/signature/TESTING.md

 </details>

 ### **Python Files**
 The python files were validated using Pep8 Online.
-However, I am unable to attach their images due to time constraints.
+However, I was unable to attach their images due to time constraints.

+### **Responsive Testing**
+I have tested this project's responsiveness across multiple devices and screen sizes using Google developer tools.

 ### **Bugs**

 * My app kept on crashing during my initial deployment to Heroku with the error message; "NameError: name 'application' is not defined".
-After having another pair of eyes to help go through it, I noticed that I missed out on making 'signature.herokuapp.com' a string in allowed host in settings.py
+After having another pair of eyes to help go through it, I noticed that I missed out on making 'signature.herokuapp.com' a string in allowed host in settings.py.
+* CSS was not loading on browser, even after hard refresh.
+I checked on the slack channel and found similar issues.
+It was solved by clearing my browser cache on chrome.
 * During the process of creating the contact us form, when trying to send a message through Gmail with my app, I got the error message; OSError: [Errno 101] Network is unreachable.
 I tried testing getting the emails using the terminal, which worked fine.
 In the tutorial I used, I was instructed to change settings to allow Gmail to use less secure apps.
 I found out that the setting is no longer available on google.
 Google updated their security such that there are port restrictions and emails don't work on GitPod anymore.
 * The Django-Summernote editor was not showing in the Admin panel for my content/body, thus I was unable to add any review or comment to the body.
 In the console, I got the Uncaught Type Error; Cannot read properties of undefined (reading 'summernote').
 I figured that the issue was with the iframe in the settings file.
 It was set to False.
 When I changed it to True, it worked fine and I was able to use the editor.
 * Another deployment issue was a ProgrammingError; at /blog/ relation "products_product" does not exist.
 I had to reset the database entirely from the Elephant SQL dashboard and delete all migration files.
 I created an env.py file to contain the config var variables, then reloaded the data to the database.